codewithheeren/Java/9.Interview Questions/Java Interview Questions.md

 150. How can we make sure main() is the last thread to finish in Java Program?
 151. Why Thread sleep() and yield() methods are static?
 152. How can we achieve thread safety in Java?
-153. Object Level vs class level lock
+153. Object Level vs class level lock ?
-154. What do you understand by Inter Thread communication.
+154. What do you understand by Inter Thread communication?
-155. Use cases of notify() and notifyAll();
+155. Use cases of notify() and notifyAll()?
-156.	what is Deadlock and how we can prevent it.
+156.	what is Deadlock and how we can prevent it?
-157. What is Thread Pooling drawback of ThreadPool.
+157. What is Thread Pool?
-158. Executor framework and implementations
+158. What is Executor framework and its implementations?
-159. Thread life cycle ?
+159. What is Thread life cycle ?
-160. Different ways to create thread ?
+160. How can we create a daemon thread in Java?
 161. How does thread communicate with each other?
 162. How does thread communication methods wait(), notify(), and notifyAll() are in Object class?
-163. Why wait(), notify(), and notifyAll() methods have to be called from synchronized method or block?
-164. How can we create a daemon thread in Java?
-165. What is Volatile keyword?
+163. What is Volatile keyword?
-166. What are the SingleThread and ScheduledThread?
+164. What are the SingleThread and ScheduledThread?
-167. What are CachedThread and Thread Pooling, and how do we create a thread pool?
-168. What is the difference between notify() and notifyAll()?